-AHLEF, Hcareers Report Shows that Gen Z Wants to Work in Hotels — LODGING
+AHLEF, Hcareers Report Shows that Gen Z Wants to Work in Hotels

 Women and men want different things.
 The survey found stark differences between male and female Gen Z respondents.
 Already a highly socially inclusive generation, when choosing an employer, Gen Z women are twice as likely as men to list a socially responsible company as the most important factor when choosing their job.
 The top traits found to be important to a Gen Z’s success at work include good attitude, confidence and team work for women, compared to technical skills for men.

 Hospitality is important.
 The Hotel and Lodging industry attracts higher interest from Gen Z and young millennials than industries such as construction, finance, insurance, restaurant and food services.
-It’s also the one thing men and women can agree on – the industry attracts interest from both males (52%) and females (53%), bonus for recruiters in the field.
+It’s also the one thing men and women can agree on – the industry attracts interest from both males (52 percent) and females (53 percent), bonus for recruiters in the field.

 Companies must be held accountable.
 When choosing a company to work for, Gen Z prioritizes companies with a positive reputation for treating their employees fairly, paying them well, being socially responsible, and provide opportunities to gain new skills.

 Education is not seen as important.
-The survey revealed a majority of Gen Z (52.5%) respondents do not believe education is a top characteristic necessary to qualify for a job.
+The survey revealed a majority of Gen Z (52.5 percent) respondents do not believe education is a top characteristic necessary to qualify for a job.
 Attitude, confidence, ability to work in a team, and technical or job-specific skills are more important, according to Gen Z respondents.

 Gen Z is most interested in management.
 Gen Z is very interested in positions that include “manager” in the title, perhaps reflecting a desire for higher pay and career growth.
 However, Gen Z also shows a heightened interest in customer-service jobs that include face-to-face interactions such as front desk agents and bartenders.